mafonso/nomad-cluster/README.md

 #Nomad-cluster

+(WIP: this project is fairly outdated now and I'm working of redoing this on recent versions of all the tools.)

 ##Introdution

 This is a sample project that demostrate how to build a distributed platform to run containerized microservices based on hashicorp tools.